Youcef-DZ/SudokuApp/PRESENTATION.md

 ## [3] Target Audience (20 seconds)
 This game is designed for:

-**Players** who want an engaging, authenticated Sudoku experience with social features like leaderboards—beyond just a simple browser game, this feels like a real web application with persistent user accounts and score history.
+**Players** who want an engaging, authenticated Sudoku experience with social features like leaderboard, simple browser game, this feels like a real web application with persistent user accounts and score history.

 ---

 ## [4] Motivation & Inspiration (45 seconds)
-My motivation came from wanting to create something that can be expanded beyond this course.
+My motivation came from wanting to create a mobile app or a game that can be expanded beyond this course.
 I wanted to build a game that feels professional with real authentication and persistent data—not just localStorage—but actual user authentication and a database in the cloud.

 I was inspired by modern web applications like the NYT Games app. which has sudoku and other games in it.